We support custom runtimes for Python and JavaScript.

 export RIZA_API_KEY=<your-api-key>

-Create a custom runtime
+Create a Python custom runtime

-You can create a custom runtime with a single request to the Create Runtime endpoint.
 The required parameters are “name”, “language” and “manifest_file”, which is a simple PyPi requirements file declaring your dependencies.

 The resulting runtime object you receive from the API will look like this.
 Take note of the id and revision_id parameters, which we’ll use in future steps.